TarunGuptaJ/dinoAI/README.md

 ---

 ## Game
-The tradtional dinosaur game, where you have to jump over the obstacles.
+The traditional dinosaur game, where you have to jump over the obstacles.

 ![Game](Image/SS_dino.PNG)